 If we are talking about cleaning, once or twice per week is enough to keep the home clean and get rid of most of the dirt.
 If you have a heavily soiled area, you should vacuum anywhere from two to seven times per week.
 Carpet cleaning frequency depends on environmental factors.

-When speaking about carpet cleaning and carpet washing, it also depends on the type of dirt, the level of stains and the severity.
-If you have a generally clean-looking rug with perhaps some light soils, you should clean the heavily-used area at least once per year.
+When speaking about carpet cleaning and carpet washing, it also depends on the type of dirt, the level of stains and their severity.
+For generally clean-looking rug with perhaps some light soils, you should clean the heavily-used area at least once per year.
 If it’s a medium soiled rug, you can clean it every 6 months to keep it fresh and good looking.
 If you have a heavily soiled carpet, you can clean it every 3 months.

 Some people just get their carpets dirtier than others.
 This is especially true if you have pets, children, lots of people in the household, or guests even.
 Carpets get dirtier if you walk with your outdoor footwear inside, as well.